CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

 7. `"mondesntiy"` sets the default monster density for this overmap tile.
 You'll use this for general zombie spawns and reserve the mapgen monster entries for special spanwns for that location (e.g. a pet store's pets).
 8. `"extend"` many of these flags will be used by NPCs in the future for their AI, try to add flags appropriate for your location.
 Others further define the mapgen, like having sidewalks generate.

-For further information see: https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/OVERMAP.md#overmap_terrain
+For further information see: [Overmap Terrain section of doc/OVERMAP.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/OVERMAP.md#overmap-terrain).

 #### Palettes: